burgundy-snail/diagonalgo/README.md

 Made under the supervision of Dr. Hossein Salari

 # Requirements
 Made in Python 3.
-The package **cooler** and its requirements must be installed before use. (check specific dependencies later)
+The packages [cooler](https://github.com/open2c/cooler) and [findpeaks](https://github.com/erdogant/findpeaks) and their requirements must be installed before use. (check specific dependencies later)